Transition words

 Take a look at the examples of “However” used as a transition below, in Literacy Narratives.

-1. First, what do you notice about where “however” is in each sentence?
+1. What do you notice about where “however” is in each sentence?

 2. Can it be moved from the beginning of the sentence?